yaschk/to-do-list/README.md

 # to-do-list
-Simple JQuery To Do List
+Simple JQuery sortable To Do List with using of local storage